 - nearly three quarters of businesses plan to move to a more cloud-native approach, building any new applications in the cloud

 All these developments highlight the scale of digital transformation, the resources needed to manage it and the pressure IT departments are under.

-- recruit people — no matter the role they’re filling — who have innovation at the forefront of their thinking.
+Recruit people — no matter the role they’re filling — who have innovation at the forefront of their thinking.
 It’s no longer enough to employ a single digital transformation strategist or visionary to drive the organisation’s digital journey.
 Everyone in the IT department needs to be able to add real value to the business rather than just keep the wheels turning.

-- deepen the technical expertise in the IT team and recruit for specific skills, rather than looking for generalists.
+Deepen the technical expertise in the IT team and recruit for specific skills, rather than looking for generalists.
 The Cloud Industry Forum research suggests security, data science, artificial intelligence and machine learning skills are all areas where companies are likely to need knowledge in depth to deliver on their digital transformation strategies.

 Because these skills are scarce, many companies struggle to fill these roles and prioritise technical competency when hiring.
 However, experience shows softer skills in this group are also vital to the success of transformation projects.

 Of course, you shouldn’t forget that you need domain expertise in the business processes you’re trying to transform.
 Here, you need not just senior managers who understand a whole process at a strategic level but also frontline workers who know exactly what steps are involved — and all their wrinkles and frustrations.

 Working with a cloud partner like Ancoris is one way to fill the gaps in your team, especially when it comes to finding some of the scarcer technical skills and adding practical experience in user experience design and change management.
 We don’t just parachute people in, though.
 We know how important the right mix of skills and personnel is to delivering a successful outcome, so we work closely with customers on all their digital transformation projects to help them build an effective team with all the necessary skills and the right mindset.